Frequently Asked Questions

 • Slower reaction time

-Combining pot with alcohol makes these risks of an accident even worse.
+Combining cannabis with alcohol makes the risk of an accident even higher.

 Some good ideas: